18F/open-data-maker/CONTRIBUTING.md

 someone has looked at it.
 For larger commits, we like to have a +1 from someone else on the core team and/or from other contributor(s).
-Please note if you reviewed the code or tested locally -- a +1 by itself will typically be interpreted as your thinking its a good idea, but not having reviewed in detail.
+Please note if you reviewed the code or tested locally -- a +1 by itself will typically be interpreted as your thinking it's a good idea, but not having reviewed in detail.

 [Google Group]: https://groups.google.com/d/forum/open-data-maker